Starmaster (play-by-mail game): Gameplay

+Publication history

+Richard Lloyd designed the game of StarMaster beginning in late 1979, and was involved as Game Designer for the next twelve years.
+In May 1992, Lloyd felt the game was taking up too much of his time and decided to end the game for at least a year, without licensing the game to another company.
+In a note to StarMaster players in Paper Mayhem, a magazine for play-by-mail gamers, Lloyd left open the possibility of restarting the game as a fully computerized version in the future.
+However, this never occurred.

 Reception

 In the May–June 1980 edition of The Space Gamer (Issue No. 28), Stefan Jones found the ongoing cost of the game to be high, but thought that "the game is worth the money; it is entertaining and well run.
 For many, however, money is better spent elsewhere.
 I recommend Starmaster to anyone who enjoys SF gaming and play-by-mail games.".

 In the October 1980 edition of Dragon (Issue 42), Bill Fawcett also found the cost per turn to be very high, and suggested that players with a tight budget should look elsewhere for a less expensive PBM game.
 But Fawcett found the game, and especially the race creation, "detailed, entertaining, and well-run...
 If the cost doesn’t deter you, the scope and potential variety promise hours of enjoyment.

 In the April 1983 edition of Dragon (Issue 72), Michael Gray stated "Hundreds of people play this game, all in the same galaxy.
 As with almost all “infinite” PBM role-playing games, there is no turn deadline.
 Schubel & Son puts out a Star Master newsletter with all sorts of information about the game, such as strategy tips, news of great alliances, and reports of warfare."

+In Issue 27 of Abyss, David Macnamara called this "pointless, unbalanced, overpriced hodgepodge [that] has been on the market far too long."
+Macnamara complained that the Game Masters acceded to requests from free-spending players to set them up near new players, allowing them to quickly start a new alien race to overwhelm the newcomers.
+Macnamara concluded, "With competent management and a little less greed this could have been a good game; as it is I'd only recommend it to my worst enemy unless he were filthy rich."

-Brian Creese reviewed Starmaster for Imagine magazine, and stated that "Generally speaking, this game seems to require quite a lot of effort to get going, but this is inevitable given its design."
+In Issue 14 of the British RPG magazine Imagine, Brian Creese commented "Generally speaking, this game seems to require quite a lot of effort to get going, but this is inevitable given its design."